 char string[] = "This is an example.";

-Immediately after allocating the memory, though, string
+Immediately after allocating the memory, though, string is a char * that

 holds the memory address of the first character.

-a shorter version of *(string + offset)
+a shorter version of *(string + offset).

 Likewise, we said that if we wanted a list of numbers, we could use the syntax